AERONCA 15AC “SEDAN”€

 Key Takeaways:

-• The Aeronca 15AC Sedan was the company's last civilian aircraft and first four-seater, with production beginning in 1948.
+• The Aeronca 15AC Sedan was the company's final civilian aircraft and its first four-seater, with production starting in 1948 and over 200 still active today.

 See a mistake?
 Contact us.